 Faulty Memory – One of the most common and most overlooked causes of BSOD’s.
 People often spend hours trying to fix the problem and go as far as formatting their computer and reinstalling Windows, only to face the same problem again.
 If your BSOD’s are often different and relate to different file names or different STOP codes then there is a good chance it could be caused by faulty memory.

 The best way to diagnose and fix this is to remove a stick of memory at a time and try every combination there is.
 Most people will be lucky to just have two memory sticks and so this is quite easy to diagnose and fix.
 If you have just one memory stick then try to get hold of an identical one to swap it with.
 Alternatively you could run a memory test program, Microsoft offer one as a bootable disc and this will do an extended test on your memory to check for faults.
 Click here for the link to their windiag site for more information on their memory test tool.
-If you enjoyed learning how to fix your computer and want to gain more insight in the subject, consider taking courses in computer science at NDNU online.
+Don’t forget to protect your files from disaster.
+By using a disaster recovery program, you will be able to safely backup the files that you need.